Welcome to Ladybug Hill Farm

 Our goal is to produce robust, correct, fast-growing goats that adhere to the breed standards set forth by the ABGA.
 We would like to promote the Boer breed as a sustainable meat breed with high rates of reproductive efficiency and average daily gains in kids.

 We strive for a show quality herd without sacrificing hardiness.
 Terminal animals will be used for our own consumption or sold to the local market.
 We track Average Daily Growth for performance data and herd improvement.
-We do show on a limited basis due schedule constraints, but bring in improvement genetics by purchasing proven show stock/genetics including several Ennobled bucks.
+We do show, but on a limited basis due schedule constraints.
+When selecting purchased replacement stock we try to focus on show credentialed animals that are known to come from farms that still maintain productivity.

 Find us on Facebook: